-Room color ideas – 32 masterclass lessons in choosing a clever color scheme
+Room color ideas – 31 expert ways to choose a balanced color scheme

-'Choosing color is one of the hardest parts of decorating because we only actually know the true color of something because it’s sitting next to another color,' says Rachel Chudley, an interior designer renowned for her use of strong color.
+'Choosing color is one of the hardest parts of decorating because we only actually know the true color of something because it’s sitting next to another color,' says interior designer Rachel Chudley.

 1. Embrace color theory

-Color theory, which touches on color psychology, can be a complicated subject but there are a few basic principles to help steer you in the right direction.
+Color theory can be a complicated subject but there are a few basic principles to help steer you in the right direction.
 Below, Patrick O’Donnell, brand ambassador for Farrow & Ball, explains.

 'Red is linked with passion, energy, and action.
-The color is also associated with increasing our metabolism, hence its popularity for dining room color ideas but at the darker end, especially a reddish-brown shade, it can look elegant, dramatic and warm for a bedroom.
-For further inspiration, see our guide on what colors make a bedroom feel warmer?
+The color is also associated with increasing our metabolism, hence its popularity for dining room color ideas but at the darker end, especially a reddish-brown shade, it can look elegant, dramatic, and warm for a bedroom.'

-'Yellow (orange shares similar characteristics) is the color of energy, happiness, and optimism and therefore a brilliant choice for either a kitchen or a home office but try and avoid in a bedroom as this primarily is a space for rest.
+'Yellow is the color of energy, happiness, and optimism and therefore a brilliant choice for either a kitchen or a home office but try and avoid in a bedroom as this primarily is a space for rest.'

 'White represents purity, innocence, and new beginnings, as well as cleanliness and clarity.
-It can be used everywhere in the home but is very successful in the bathroom and any room where you want to create order and with little distraction.
-It is also an ideal foil for a well-curated room of art and furniture.'
+It can be used everywhere in the home but is very successful in the bathroom and any room where you want to create order and with little distraction.'

 2. Factor in daylight